-The objective of this paper is to describe the data sources and methods used to develop preliminary catch and size composition time series from U.S. pelagic longline fleets based in the north Pacific Ocean in preparation for the 2020 stock assessment of north Pacific albacore tuna conducted by the albacore working group (ALBWG) of the International Scientific Committee on Tuna and Tuna-like Species in the North Pacific (ISC).
+The objective of this paper is to describe the data sources and methods used to develop preliminary catch and size composition time series from U.S. pelagic longline fleets based in the north Pacific Ocean in preparation for the 2023 stock assessment of north Pacific albacore tuna conducted by the albacore working group (ALBWG) of the International Scientific Committee on Tuna and Tuna-like Species in the North Pacific (ISC).
 The ALBWG is expected to review the data sources and methods described in this paper during the data preparation workshop.
-Recommendations by the ALBWG will be incorporated into the catch and size composition time series submitted for the 2020 assessment.
+Recommendations by the ALBWG will be incorporated into the catch and size composition time series submitted for the 2023 assessment.

-For the 2017 assessment, the ALBWG used spatial definitions proposed by Teo (2016) for the U.S. longline fleets based on the consistency of size compositions within areas.
+For the 2017 and 2020 assessments, the ALBWG used spatial definitions proposed by Teo (2016) for the U.S. longline fleets based on the consistency of size compositions within areas.
 A northern area had primarily juvenile and sub-adult albacore tuna while a southern area had predominantly large, adult albacore (Figure 1).
-This paper has continued with those spatial definitions but it should be noted that some of the data sources and methods described in Teo (2017) have been modified in this study.
+Noting that the ALBWG has not yet finalized the fleet structure for the 2023 assessment, this paper has continued with those spatial definitions and has used the same data sources and methods described in Teo (2019).

 In this paper, the data sources and methods used to develop time series of: 1) catch in metric tons, and 2) size compositions for two U.S. longline fleets in the north Pacific are described.
-Fleet 1 (F1\U.S.LL\N) consists of vessels fishing in the northern area with mostly juvenile and sub-adult albacore.
-Fleet 2 (F2\U.S.LL\S) consists of vessels fishing in the southern area with mostly large, adult albacore.
+Fleet 1 (F1_USLL_N) consists of vessels fishing in the northern area with mostly juvenile and sub-adult albacore, using primarily shallow-set fishing gear.
+Fleet 2 (F2_USLL_S) consists of vessels fishing in the southern area with mostly large, adult albacore, using primarily deep-set fishing gear.